earlejam/effective-java-notes/README.md

 - Strive to avoid design decisions that limit performance
 - The design components most difficult to change after the fact are those specifying interactions between components and with the outside world: APIs, wire-level protocols, and persistent data formats in particular
 - Consider the performance consequences of your API design decisions
-- It is a very bad idea to warp an API to achive good performance
+- It is a very bad idea to warp an API to achieve good performance
 - Measure performance before and after each attempted optimization
 - Profiling tools can help you decide where to focus your optimization efforts